 But just as Barry was dotting the t’s for his trip, I received an update on a growing experiment I participated in while visiting Pennington Grass Seed in Oregon in early March.

 During the visit to Pennington‘s NexGen Research Center, the group “simulated” growing grass in a small (approx. 1×1 foot) tray.
 We did two “plots” each.
-First, we used a Pennington Smart Seed™ Fescue Blend, then later, we used Pennington‘s 1-Step Complete (mulch) product.
+First, we used a Pennington Smart Seed™, then later, we used Pennington‘s One Step Complete (mulch) product.

 I videoed part of that session on my phone and uploaded to our YouTube channel.